 parecerse a

-Pablo takes after his mother: they are both optimistic.
+Pablo takes after his mother: they are both

 TAKE OFF